 They publish a quarterly magazine call Through The Green on matters of golf history, which can be accessed via their website.
 The website also contains links to businesses in golf memorabilia including auction houses, museums, sisters clubs, trophies, books and hickory golf clubs.
 For the sake of convenience the other golf historical society links are copied here.

 |European Association of Golf Historians and Collectors|

 See also the Society of Hickory Golfers in USA below.

 There is now a China Golf Collectors Society.
-It has no website yet, but it can be contacted through the link to the BGCS.
+It has no website yet, but the BGCS has details of contacts.